 Encourage regular feedback from employees and managers which will highlight any performance issues, and why these might be occurring.
 This will then place you, as an employer, in a position to help address these issues by offering additional support.
 Whether this is by ensuring workload is manageable or goals are attainable, supporting your staff is crucial to maintaining good company culture.

 Recognition and Reward:

 No one likes to feel unappreciated or unnoticed.
 By offering feedback on tasks performed well, or by using your employees’ ideas (we’ve found chocolate also goes down well), you recognise the hard work of your staff.
 This helps generate long term company loyalty and overall success through sustained periods of positivity and hard work.

 Build success by building relationships:

 A sense of camaraderie and friendship can go a long way in the working environment.
 Developing a strong, positive company culture through making your employees feel welcome and supported is essential.
 Whether it be by team building challenges, organising after work dinner and drinks, or encouraging employee involvement with charity participation, creating a sense of unity helps to generate good company culture and drive out toxic behaviour.

 Don’t wait to make changes to your company culture.
 Developments are continually ongoing and in need of refinement and reevaluation.
 Taking small steps now to improve and prioritise your company culture could reap big rewards in a few months.
 Work towards putting culture first.
 Download our free company culture checklist.
 Start using it today and make a positive impact.
-We can help.
+Park City can help.
 Contact us and find out more about our ideas on Culture & Engagement.